 New Freshmen and Transfer Students

 Students should declare the Management major when they register for orientation.
 Any student admitted to JMU can declare any major offered by the College of Business.
-However students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Progressing in the Major."
+However students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Admission to the Major."

 Currently Enrolled Major Changers